-Ever since the tiny fishing village first opened up port in 1859, just before the Meiji Restoration, letting in Western ideas, inventions, and cuisines, Yokohama began to rapidly Westernize and pioneered many Western developments in Japan.
+Ever since the tiny fishing village first opened up port in 1859, just before the Meiji Restoration which let in Western ideas, inventions, and cuisines, Yokohama began to rapidly Westernize and pioneered many foreign developments in Japan.
 Ice cream, tennis, photography, gas lamps, and beer were all first introduced in Yokohama before spreading throughout Japan.

 Here are some of the top foods to try in Yokohama, Kanagawa's capital.

 - Spaghetti Napolitan